toncho11/pravetz8-psu/README.md

 ## 2) Buy MEAN WELL RT-65B
 It provides 5VDC/5A 12VDC/2.8A -12VDC/0.5A.
 This is a modern power supply.
 It is reported that it enters in the case of ST-41A.
 You need to also buy a 7905 voltage regulator to create -5V form the +5V.
 Note that now you might have 5A on the -5V instead of 0.5A which is not a problem to make it work, but might provide a high current in case of a problem with other components.

-## 3) Buy 12V PSU + PicoPSU-80 + Adapter (PicoPSU към Aplle II)
+## 3) Buy 12V PSU + PicoPSU-80 + Adapter (PicoPSU vs Aplle II)
 * You need a 12V 12.5A brick PSU (similar to these used for laptops)
 * The 12V PSU will power the PicoPSU-80 which will provide different output voltages on a 20 pin motherboard header
 * Next you need this converter: https://www.tindie.com/products/dekunukem/picopsu-adaptor-for-apple-ii-ii-plus-iie pluged to the PicoPSU-80 that will provide the needed voltages for Pravetz 8.
 Note that your output plug which goes into the motherboard might be different from the one provided in the converter kit.
-Note that the kit also has some protection fuses, but I am told that this protection will not be quite usefull in most cases.
+The kit also has some protection fuses, but I am told that this protection will not be very usefull in most cases.

 ## 4) Buy new PSU from Reactive Micro
 Link: https://www.reactivemicro.com/product/universal-psu-63-watt-switching-power-supply